 |* Tuition and fees subject to change.|

-•leadership and practical skills needed to work in, manage and operate the rooms and food service divisions of hotels, resorts, and restaurants
+- Leadership and practical skills needed to work in, manage and operate the accommodation, food & beverage, recreation & entertainment, transportation and travel services divisions of the hospitality and tourism industry

-•access to leading national employers such as Marriott, Fairmont and Holiday Inn as well as local partners
+- Access to leading national employers such as Marriott, Fairmont, Hilton, Sheraton, Trump, Delta and Holiday Inn as well as local partners

-•a comprehensive variety of courses relevant to the industry
+- A comprehensive variety of courses relevant to the industry delivered by industry professionals

-•an optimum blend of hands-on experience, theory and field trips
+- An optimum blend of hands-on experience, theory, field trips, and computer simulation exercises

 Why Choose Fleming

 The tourism and hospitality sector has been regaining ground with a stronger dollar and focus on local hospitality and tourism experiences as well as international travel experiences.
-With improving forecasts of increasing job prospects beginning in 2012 (tourism is projected to directly support 120 million jobs by 2021, according to the World Travel and Tourism Council), and more large employers rotating hospitality workers in various sectors within the industry, it’s a good time for graduates to get started in their careers.
+Tourism is projected to directly support 120 million jobs by 2021, according to the World Travel and Tourism Council.
+Increasingly, large employers are rotating hospitality workers in various sectors within the industry; it’s a good time for graduates to get started in their careers.

-Additionally, with our relevant and comprehensive training, graduates have a lot of choice when it comes to career paths.
+Our relevant and comprehensive training provides graduates with many choices when it comes to career paths.
 This could include employment with national hotel chains or with local resorts, clubs, restaurants or banquet facilities.
 The airline and cruise ship industries also regularly hire our grads.

 Our grads enter the workforce and advance to supervisory and management positions in a variety of functions including: